What is a loan agreement?

 If there is one contract that should always be in writing, it is a loan agreement.

-Regardless of whether you are lending to a family member, colleague, or someone you do not know well, it cannot be emphasised enough how important it is to record the loan amount and any terms of the loan in an agreement, both when you lend money and even when you borrow money.
+Regardless of whether you are lending to or from a family member, colleague, or someone you do not know well, it cannot be emphasised enough how important it is to record the loan amount and any terms of the loan in an agreement.

 Borrowing any amount of money is a large committment and it is important that both the lender and borrower are agreed and clear as to terms of the loan.
 A written agreement protects both the borrower and the lender.

 If you are lending to someone you don't know well, a secured loan agreement records the security against the loan as well as other terms of the loan.
 This eliminates confusion as to which asset was charged.
 So if the borrower defaults or the borrower fails to make loan payments, the lender may acquire the assets submitted as security and sell them off to realise the loan amount.